bustardcelly/blog-to-markdown/blog-posts/2017/01/10/same-image/index.md

 Art is obviously subjective, and taste is always in the eye of the beholder.
 What if I am holding stuff I produce to the standard of _only_ what I want to see?
 What if all these really horrible drawings that I am making are actually "art" to someone else?
 I doubt that whomever likes my horrible drawings from this experiment will ever find them, but what the hell: I'll put them out there.

-All in all, I think it might be a fun way to not be so tied to perfection and also get back into my roots. _Though I have been fascinated with computers and programming for the last 15+ years, I actually old a Fine Arts degree.
+All in all, I think it might be a fun way to not be so tied to perfection and also get back into my roots. _Though I have been fascinated with computers and programming for the last 15+ years, I actually hold a Fine Arts degree.
 Go figure._

 # What?
 I really just chose a picture of a memory with my daughter that brings me joy.
 The picture and memory won't be ruined by my terrible, terrible representation of it.
 And in some respects, I guess that is why I chose the picture that I did.
 Perhaps, at the end of the year, I will also post the picture that I have been drawing from.